CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is essentially a list of tool names with a vague category label ('deployment platform setup').
-It lacks concrete actions, explicit trigger guidance, and a 'Use when...' clause, making it difficult for Claude to reliably select this skill at the right time.
-The tool names provide some distinctiveness but are insufficient on their own.
+This description is a bare-bones list of tool names with a vague action ('setup').
+It lacks concrete actions, explicit trigger guidance ('Use when...'), and sufficient detail for Claude to confidently select this skill over others.
+The mention of specific platform names is its only distinguishing feature.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user needs to set up, configure, or deploy to Vercel, Supabase, Render, or authenticate with GitHub CLI.'
+Add a 'Use when...' clause specifying triggers, e.g., 'Use when the user needs to authenticate, configure, or deploy using gh, Vercel, Supabase, or Render CLI tools.'

 DimensionReasoningScore